cloudflare/cloudflare-docs/content/workers/runtime-apis/websockets.md

 ## Background

 WebSockets allow you to communicate in real time with your Cloudflare Workers serverless functions.
+For Durable Objects, prefer using the [WebSockets Hibernation API](/workers/runtime-apis/durable-objects/#websockets-hibernation-api).

 ## Constructor